zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/decada-embedded.md

     desc: |
       Kok Boon codes for nation-wide projects that push the frontier of Singapore’s technological landscape in Sensors and Internet of Things.
 He graduated with a B.Eng Information and Communication Technology (Software Engineering) from the Singapore Institute of Technology.

   - name: Yap Zi Qi, Associate Embedded Engineer
     img_src: decada-embedded-yap-zi-qi.png
     desc: |
       Zi Qi is an associate embedded engineer for DECADA Embedded in SIOT.
 She is currently focused on building and connecting lightweight IoT modules in localisation and low-power applications.
-She graduated with a Bachelor of Science (Computer Engineering) from the Singapore University of Technology and Design (SUTD).
+She graduated with a Bachelor of Science (Computer Engineering) from Singapore University of Technology and Design (SUTD).

   - name: Jamie Cheng, Associate Embedded Engineer
     img_src: decada-embedded-jamie-cheng.png
     desc: |
       Jamie is part of the DECADA embedded team as an embedded engineer and is working on the development and implementation of nationwide projects.
-Jamie joined GovTech to contribute to the Smart Nation initiative.
-She was previously a process engineer but took up a mid-career switch program with Digipen to pursue her interest in embedded systems.
+She joined GovTech to contribute to the Smart Nation initiative.
+Jamie was previously a process engineer, but took up a mid-career switch program with Digipen to pursue her interest in embedded systems.

   - name: Yeo Hong Wei, Associate Embedded Engineer
     img_src: decada-embedded-yeo-hong-wei.png
     desc: |
       Hong Wei is part of the DECADA Embedded team and currently works on software development of lightweight, and low power IoT applications for island-wide deployment.
 He previously played an administrative role in areas of facilities and logistics management, but took up a mid-career conversion program at Digipen Institute of Technology Singapore to join Govtech.

   - name: Stephanie Wong, Associate Embedded Engineer
     img_src: decada-embedded-stephanie-wong.png
     desc: |
       Steph is a software engineer who used to be a website administrator.
 After completing a mid-career switch programme from Digipen, she joined GovTech and began working on DECADA Embedded platform.
 Steph joined GovTech as she is interested in working on projects that can help improve the everyday lives of people in Singapore.